selimslab/selimslab.github.io/_NOTES/psychology/children/children.md

 ---
 title: On children
-tags: psy skills essais
+tags: soc sk essais
 ---

 Lead by example, actions matter more to children than words

 [[take-children-seriously]]